chemage/RoomLogg_ConcatCSV/transform_raw_data.md

-# Script `consolidate_raw_data.py`
+# Script `transform_raw_data.py`

 [Home](README.md)

 ## Overview

-This script consolidates data from the different RoomLogg PRO CSV.
+This script transforms data from the different RoomLogg PRO CSV into a single CSV.

 ## Requirements